pananton/busrpc-spec/busrpc.md

 ### `Errc`

-`Errc` is an enumeration, which contains system-wide error codes describing the reason of a busrpc [exception](#exceptions).
-Third-party implementations are allowed to add their own error codes to the `Errc` enumeration, however, they should not modify the name of the type.
+`Errc` is a predefined enumeration, which contains system-wide error codes describing the reason of a busrpc [exception](#exceptions).
+Third-party implementations are allowed to add custom error codes to the `Errc` enumeration, however, they should not modify the name of the type.
 For example, `Errc` defined for some API may look like this:

 ```
 // file api/busrpc.proto